zeruhur/so1um-enhanced/so1um-redux-1.0.md

 Roll 2d6 and consult the following lists to determine what kind of twist.

 1st d6
-1. NPC
+1. A third party
-2. PC
+2. The hero
-3. Organization
+3. A monster
-4. Physical event
+4. A physical event
-5. Emotional event
+5. An emotional event
-6. Object
+6. An object

 2nd d6
 1. Appears